 Curiosity Deep Dives

-Curiosity Deep Dives teach kids to ask better questions.
-Instead of asking AI for facts, they learn to ask questions that spark exploration—the kind of questions that lead to more questions.
+Curiosity Deep Dives: An AI activity where kids learn to ask better questions.
+Instead of asking AI for answers, they ask questions that spark exploration, the kind of questions that lead to more questions.

 Step 1: Pick a Topic